 I know: why am I talking about resolutions in August?
 Now is the perfect time to talk about these goals – because let’s be honest, most of us have forgotten them.
 I certainly have.

 My resolutions tend to be more all-encompassing than specific.
 I wished for happiness, my loved one’s happiness and the drive to constantly keep learning.
+Of course I had some destinations in mind too I wanted to see, like Ireland, Greece and Thailand.
 It wasn’t always like that though.

 Eye on the Prize